GWC-DCMB/CapstoneProject/README.md

 - At the end of each meeting the latest .ipynb should be uploaded to your Google Drive.
 Change the name to be \_v1, \_v2, etc as necessary.
 Make some notes in the notebook via  comments, in a Google doc, or in a group message on Slack regarding what you accomplished  and what you need to do.
 - You can communicate with your group on Slack
 - Check out the [how-tos](/how-tos.md) if you're stuck on something!
+A list of functions, methods, packages can be found [here](https://docs.google.com/document/d/1kRYLVXATEQqqjyLVpLc1LIXsaxPoVe0vlP6qOxNvjR8/edit?usp=sharing)

 ## Data Analysis Step by Step